 Antiquity

-Old civilizations include the Kingdom of Dʿmt and the Kingdom of Aksum abound in Eritrea.
-Between the 1st and 7th century AD, the latter was among the strongest empires on Earth.
+Two among the several ancient civilisations perhaps found in Eritrea are the kingdoms of D'mt and Aksum.
+From the first to the seventh century after the common era, the latter was among the strongest empires on Earth.
 It regulated commercial routes and had a major cultural impact on nearby areas.

 D’mt